-- review this Policy and its effectiveness annually; - nominate a Safeguarding Governor to act as the lead Governor for child protection and safeguarding issues in the School; - ensure that staff undergo regular updated safeguarding training (including online safety); - ensure that the Safeguarding Governor (Mrs. Nancy Raines) will liaise with the Local Authority and/or external agencies in the event an allegation or Safeguarding concern is made against the Head; - ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part one (or Annex A if appropriate) of Keeping Children Safe in Education 2022. - remedy any deficiencies or weaknesses regarding Child Protection policies or procedures that are brought to its attention without delay. - comply with their safeguarding duties under legislation and ensure that the policies, procedures, and training in the School are effective and always comply with the law; - ensure that all governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
-This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole school approach to safeguarding (KCSIE updates, 2022); - be aware of their obligations under the Human Rights Act 1998. (specifically, Article 3, 8 14 and Protocol 1), The Equality Act 2010, (including the Public Sector Equality Duty), and their local multi-agency safeguarding arrangements (KCSIE, 2022).
-(See Appendix B.) - ensure that the School contributes to inter-agency working in line with statutory guidance; ensure that pupils are taught about safeguarding (including on-line safety and that this teaching is integrated, aligned, and considered as part of the whole school safeguarding approach and has regard to Teaching Standards. - ensure that the School contributes to inter-agency working in line with statutory guidance; - ensure that pupils are taught about safeguarding (including online safety).
+- review this Policy and its effectiveness annually; - nominate a Safeguarding Governor to act as the lead Governor for child protection and safeguarding issues in the School; - ensure that staff undergo regular updated safeguarding training (including online safety);

+- ensure that the Safeguarding Governor (Mrs. Nancy Raines) will consult with the Local Authority and/or external agencies in the event an allegation or Safeguarding concern is made against the Head; - ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part one (or Annex A if appropriate) of Keeping Children Safe in Education 2022; - remedy any deficiencies or weaknesses regarding Child Protection policies or procedures that are brought to its attention without delay; - comply with their safeguarding duties under legislation and ensure that the policies, procedures, and training in the School are effective and always comply with the law; - ensure that all governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
+This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole school approach to safeguarding (KCSIE updates, 2022); - be aware of their obligations under the Human Rights Act 1998, (specifically, Article 3, 8 14 and Protocol 1), The Equality Act 2010, (including the Public Sector Equality Duty), and their local multi-agency safeguarding arrangements (KCSIE, 2022).
+(See Appendix B.) - ensure that the School contributes to inter-agency working in line with statutory guidance; - ensure that pupils are taught about safeguarding (including online safety and that this teaching is integrated, aligned, and considered as part of the whole school safeguarding approach and has regard to Teaching Standards.